Article

 Why are indemnification provisions important?

-Indemnification clauses allow a contracting party to:
+Indemnification provisions allow a contracting party to:

 • Customize the amount of risk it is willing to undertake in each transaction and with every counterparty